 Summoning by Jannes and Jambres Against Moses

-During their incantations, a demon named Abezethibou emerged from the ether, manifesting as a being of immense power.
-He asked the sorcerers about their intentions, and they expressed a desire for power to rival the God of the Hebrews.
+During their incantations, a demon named Abezethibou appeared from the ether, manifesting as a being of immense power.
+He asked the sorcerers about their intentions, and they expressed a desire for power rivaling that to the God of the Hebrews.

 Abezethibou, filled with pride and confidence in his superiority over divine figures, agreed to assist them.
 He augmented their magic, allowing them to transform rods into serpents, turn water into blood, and summon swarms of frogs to fortify their claims.
 These miraculous feats initially dazzled the court, causing Pharaoh to doubt Moses’ authority.

-However, as the plagues intensified—devouring locusts and the death of the firstborn—Abezethibou’s power began to wane under the strength of Moses’ divine influence.
-The demon ultimately retreated, frustrated and weakened, proclaiming that the failure of Jannes and Jambres would haunt him, binding him in a cycle of insatiable desire for vengeance against the Hebrew God and his prophet.
+However, as the plagues intensified—devouring locusts and killing the firstborn—Abezethibou’s power began to wane under the strength of Moses’ divine influence.
+The demon eventually retreated, frustrated and weakened, proclaiming that the failure of Jannes and Jambres would haunt him, binding him in a cycle of insatiable desire for vengeance against the Hebrew God and his prophet.

 Conflict with Angels in Egypt